Sofía Val: 2019–20 season

-Val/Colmor Jepsen opened their second competitive season on the ISU Junior Grand Prix (JGP) circuit, debuting at the 2019 JGP France with a 16th-place finish.
+Val/Colmor Jepsen opened their second competitive season on the ISU Junior Grand Prix (JGP) circuit, debuting at the 2019 JGP France with a sixteenth-place finish.
 They improved upon this placement at their second assignment, the 2019 JGP Croatia, finishing thirteenth.

 In between the conclusion of their JGP season and their second Spanish Championships in December, Val/Colmor Jepsen competed at two international junior B events – the 2019 Open d'Andorra and the 2019 Bosphorus Cup, placing sixth and fifth respectively.
 The team capped off 2019 with their second junior national title.

 Val/Colmor Jepsen's spring competition schedule mirrored that of their previous season, with appearances at the Bavarian Open and 2020 Junior Worlds.
-In Oberstdorf, Val/Colmor Jepsen finished seventh in the junior dance field, and at Junior Worlds the team managed to advance to the free dance with a 20th-place finish in the rhythm dance, qualifying in the final progressing slot.
+In Oberstdorf, Val/Colmor Jepsen finished seventh in the junior dance field, and at Junior Worlds the team managed to advance to the free dance with a twentieth-place finish in the rhythm dance, qualifying in the final progressing slot.
 The Spaniards placed seventeenth in the rhythm dance for an eighteenth-place finish overall.

 Val announced the end of her partnership with Colmor Jepsen on June 13, 2020.
 She remained with her coaching team in Lyon with the intention of seeking a new partner.

+Partnership with Nikita Vitryanyuk

 2020–21 season

 Val remained without a partner for the majority of the 2020–21 season despite traveling abroad on a number of occasions for tryouts with potential prospects.
 In February 2021, Val tried out with Russian-Cypriot skater Nikita Vitryanyuk in Lyon, and the two skaters elected to form a partnership in March.